jelaniwoods-appdev/dynamic-path-segment-demo/draft.md

 - Support infinite route variations
 - Save time defining routes
-- We need a piece of information in the dynamic part
+- We need a piece of information from the dynamic part

 ## How to make a Dynamic Route